dmbarbour/wikilon/docs/AwelonLang.md

 Effects, such as network access, are achieved through manipulation of specific environment variables.
 For example, the environment may include a system task queue.
 After the write is committed, the system may process the request.
 A response is written back into the environment - a location would usually be specified in the request.
 This would be accessed by a future bot transaction.
 Hence, effects are always asynchronous.

-A typical environment might support network access, a pseudo-filesystem or database, reflection over the dictionary, a shared registry so bots can publish 'services' for other bots, and so on.
-Application state - anything that should survive transactions - must be recorded in this environment.
-We don't have true 'private' state per se because that would hinder ad-hoc extension, auditing, and debugging.
-Instead, we partition a 'home' directory from a pseudo-filesystem for each bot, and optionally use security patterns to restrict distrusted bots.
+A typical environment might support network access, a pseudo-filesystem or database, a time service to defer simple operations, reflection over the dictionary, a shared registry so bots can publish 'services' for other bots, and so on.
+Any state that should survive a transaction should be written to this environment.

-For performance and maintenance reasons, this environment is *ephemeral*.
-That is, we may logically or physically 'reset' the system to use a fresh `forall v.
-Env v` environment.
-Assuming variables are ephemeral avoids costs related to serialization, and allows us to preserve nice properties like linear references or parallel background computation.
-Further, resetting is a convenient administrative solution to entering a bad state that wasn't caught by aborting a transaction.

-Of course, some parts of the environment may *reflect* over durable storage, similar to how writes over a memory-mapped file are durably backed.
-In these cases, we might model synchronization to durable storage as a separate request.

-Security is a relevant concern.
-Fortunately, the `forall v` constraint supports strong [capability security](https://en.wikipedia.org/wiki/Capability-based_security) for bot definitions: a bot is limited to the provided environment, and thus may easily be confined or sandboxed by simply wrapping the bot to intercept the environment.
-Type safety can be enforced using the same mechanisms as *Ephemeron Tables*.

-### Time Dependent Behavior

-Assume we have a current time environment variable that contains a timestamp.
-Logically, we have a system clock that is blindly writing this variable.
-In concrete terms, it might be lazily computed when read.
-Either conflict analysis must be precise for blind writes, or we must simplify analysis by sharing the timestamp for concurrent transactions.

-Interaction between a system clock and transaction-based process control can be awkward.
-To avoid a busy wait loop, we must not read time as part of a 'stable' transaction.
-A read-fork transaction must not read system time.
-A read-abort behavior should abort *before* reading current time to avoid immediate retry.
-Developers must work with time like any other variable having a high rate of change.

-Waiting on time is a common requirement.
-Although we have transactional process control, that doesn't work for external network resources or human interactions.
-To wait for time, my idea is to write a future value to the current time variable.
-This would cause the transaction to wait until at least the specified time before committing.
-Thus, we can represent timeouts or network polling.
+By default, variables are ephemeral, not durable.
+A subset of variables may be backed by a durable store, e.g. our pseudo-filesystem or database variables, similar to memory-mapped files.
+For those cases, we could support explicit synch requests to ensure writes are committed.
+There are significant performance benefits when we defer serialization - i.e. we preserve accelerated representations, parallelism, linearity.
+We benefit from batched updates, and we avoid serializing intermediate states.
+Further, an ephemeral environment can safely be 'reset' after it enters a bad state.

+All `app-*` root bots will initially receive the same global environment.
+This greatly simplifies extension and auditing of system behavior.
+However, we can leverage patterns to sandbox distrusted bot behavior and restrict direct access to the environment.
+In practice, bot behaviors should be developed against extended command models and restricted environments which we indirectly configure and interpret to the `forall v .
+Env v -> TX v e a` model.
+(This would transitively apply to forked behaviors.)

 ### User Interfaces

 In general, bots may add some 'services' to a shared registry.
-Some of these services would be intended for other bots, but we would also register services that the user will interact with to obtain a projection over the environment.
+Some of these services would be intended for other bots (as a plug-in pattern), but we would also register services that the user will interact with to obtain a projection over the environment.
 This supports tight integration between a projection and bot-created variables, active interfaces with notifications, and a simple security model insofar as administrators constrain bots and bots constrain lesser users.

 Users will be able to interact with multiple projections, e.g. across multiple widgets or windows.
 These projections may be provided by multiple different bots.
 However, they should all use the same transaction.
 That is, users should be able to perform updates in multiple windows then 'commit' them all together.
 Further, even before committing, every time we perform an edit we should be able to reactively observe the change in every other window that depends on the modified variables.
 This supports lightweight, robust extension of user interfaces with alternative views, controllers, macros, etc. by adding new bots.
 It also simplifies debugging - a debugger interface is essentially just another UI extension.